lalithnag/landmark-detection/README.md

 ## General Note

-Since this project is a *work in progress*, I haven't yet uploaded any code snippets or basically gone into any kind of detail yet :no_mouth:.
+Since this project is a *work in progress*, I haven't uploaded any code snippets or basically gone into any kind of detail yet :no_mouth:.
 But, rest assured I will soon.
 Keep checking this space for more information.

 ## Built With